Trucking Accidents vs. Car Accidents: How To Know Who Is At Fault

 It’s in your best interest to contact a lawyer as soon as possible when you’ve been involved in a truck accident in Newark, Harrison, Maplewood, or West Orange.
 Lawyers who handle these cases understand the urgency of a thorough and timely investigation.
 They are also knowledgeable about the different types of evidence that are specific to truck accidents and where to focus.

 For example, commercial trucks typically have “black boxes” to record essential data such as brake use, speed, and other essential information.
 However, this information – along with logbooks, maintenance records, employment records, and more – may be lost or destroyed if your lawyer does not act quickly.
 It’s important to work quickly to preserve this data for the best possible outcome to your case.

 A truck accident law firm can also conduct their private investigation of the accident scene and interview witnesses, and they’ll use all the evidence they gather to prove fault.
 They may even recommend hiring reconstruction experts who can handle the available evidence to reconstruct the accident and help determine who was at fault.

-If you have been involved in a truck accident in Kearny, Belleville, South Orange, or elsewhere in NJ, contact Corradino & Papa immediately.
+If you have been involved in a truck accident in Kearny, Belleville, South Orange, or elsewhere in NJ, contact Corradino & Papa, LLC immediately.
 We’ll walk you through each step of making your claim and do everything we can to ensure that you receive the maximum compensation allowed by law.